haileyajohnson/cem-wich/README.md

 # cem-utility

 ## About
+The Coastline Evolution Model (CEM) Web Utility is a graphical user interface web app which serves two purposes:
+1. Simplifies the generation of CEM inputs
+2. Automatically compares CEM outputs to Landsat images provided by Google Earth Engine (GEE) The purpose ot the CEM web util it to estimate the extent to which wave climate controls local shoreline morhpology at a location of interest.

 ## Getting started
 1. The Python environment is managed using Anaconda.
 To set up the environment: